 But first - you have to get them there.
 Amongst the trees, along the rivers, between the waterfalls.

 It’s not just about saving the planet, though.
 Today we have sedentary, domesticated lifestyles and this brews a whole myriad of degenerative health conditions.

 We aim to inspire a more outdoorsy, active and interesting lifestyle by designing exciting, fun, yet safe and comfortable equipment.
 To entice humans out of their comfort zone for a taste of adventure and exploration to the most magical parts of our planet.

-The Human Powered Vehicle project at founders alma matter Central St Martins College of art and Design lands flat on its face.
+The Human Powered Vehicle project at my alma matter Central St Martins College of art and Design lands flat on its face.
 Good try but no cigar

 2010 the River Lee - London

 “Catamarans are faster and more stable than monohulls!”